larsrh/website/_articles/scala-matsuri.md

 They walked me to the appropriate aisle, where I managed to find the correct types of rice by comparing glyphs.
 With 5 kg of rice and 2 kg of KitKat and Pocky in my basket, I went to check out.
 Naturally, the cashier asked me for my passport immediately (tax-free shopping).
-I paid, but then had to go upstairs, walk through the entire second floor of Donki (more colours and music) to some other cashier to get a tax refund.
+I paid,[^6] but then had to go upstairs, walk through the entire second floor of Donki (more colours and music) to some other cashier to get a tax refund.
 They wrapped my goods carefully in three layers of plastic bags.
 I walked back through the entire second floor of Donki (yet more colours and music) to the exit where I was promptly struck by the humidity.